kirki-framework/control-color/README.md

 * The `Kirki\Field\Color` object will register the control-class, add the setting and the control, all in one step.
 * While the default WordPress Customizer API requires hooking in `customize_register`, using the `Kirki\Field\Color` class should not be done inside that hook.
 There is no need for that, all actions are added automatically by the object itself.
+* The sanitization callback is automatically added if left undefined.

 ## Updating the node modules